-Introduction Page

-The Compulsory Courses

-Religious Studies 6

-English 8

-Mathematics 11

-Modern Languages 13

-Science 16

-Courses with Option Choice

-Design and Technology 19

 The Options

 Art and Design-Fine Art 23

-BTEC First Award in Business 26
+BTEC Tech Award in Enterprise (Level 1/2) 26

 Child Development 28

 French 13

 Geography 31

 History 33

 Computer Science 35

 Music 37

-Physical Education 39

-BTEC First Award in Sport 41
+BTEC First Award in Sport 39

 Spanish 13

 All information in this booklet is correct at the time of publication.
 St Anthony's reserve the right to alter the courses on offer and other details in the light of changing information from examination boards and OFQUAL.
 Details of all Policies and Procedures are also subject to alteration and updating by the governing of the Academy.
 Information on current policies can be found upon the academy website. www.st-anthonys-academy.com